Biden to mark Labor Day with union event as U.S. campaign enters homestretch | Politics

 Biden to mark Labor Day with union event as U.S. campaign enters homestretch

-Democratic presidential nominee Joe Biden is headed on Monday to the crucial electoral state of Pennsylvania, where he plans to mark the U.S. Labor Day holiday by speaking with union workers as the presidential campaign enters its homestretch.
+Democratic presidential nominee Joe Biden is headed on Monday to the crucial electoral state of Pennsylvania, where he plans to accept a new round of union endorsements and speak directly to workers as the presidential campaign enters its homestretch.
 The trip kicks off another flurry of travel to battleground states this week by both Biden and President Donald Trump as some opinion polls show the race tightening with less than 60 days to go until the Nov.
 3 election.

 Still, polls point to the economy's being a relative area of strength for Trump with voters, even as the labor market reels from the effects of the pandemic, which has put millions out of work.
 "We understand that we are in for a fight to the very end," Biden's political strategist, Mike Donilon, told reporters on Friday.
 "We have no illusion about how tough this race is."